vancaem/drafts-documentation/drafts/index.md

 title: Managing Drafts
 ---

-Drafts are organized and accessed using the draft list sidebar, which can be displayed by swiping to the right, or tapping the draft icon in the upper left.
+Drafts are organized and accessed using the draft list drawer, which can be displayed by swiping to the right, or tapping the draft icon in the upper left.

 Drafts has a lightweight organization system similar to email.
 Individual drafts are created in the "Inbox".
 When a draft has been processed, it can be moved to the Archive to long term storage or the Trash if it no longer needed.
-Drafts can also, optionally, be flagged and have any number of tags assigned to it.
+A draft can also, optionally, be flagged and have any number of tags assigned to it.

 The draft list is organized into four tabs: